 On the other hand, there are four different types of human races in existence today.
 They are listed below.

 The Negroid Race

 This is usually referred to as the black race and is commonly found in Africa, specifically Sub-Saharan Africa. they have very dark skin colour due to the abundance of Melanin in their skin.
 This Melanin protects them from the harshness of the sun which dominates in their location.
 Additionally, they have kinky hair and also relatively wide noses and thick lips when compared to people of other races.

 Mostly found in Europe and the Middle East.
 They have light skin tones, relatively thin lips, and pointed noses.
 The light skin tone is as a result of the absence of much Melanin.
 This enables them to easily absorb the little sun that is available in their region.

 This type of race is mostly found in East Asia.
-They usually have almond shaped eyes protected by folding eyelids.
-Also, they have the smallest body hair and body odour ratio when contrasted with people from other races.
+They usually have almond-shaped eyes protected by folding eyelids.
+Also, they have the smallest body hair and body odor ratio when contrasted with people from other races.